Cosby5/All-My-Stars/README.md

 ## Go

+- [go-sync](https://github.com/Redundancy/go-sync) - gosync is a library for Golang styled around zsync / rsync, written with the intent that it enables efficient differential file transfer in a number of ways.
+NB: I am unable to contribute to this at the moment
+- [docker-volume-rclone](https://github.com/brimstone/docker-volume-rclone) - Docker volume plugin for rclone
 - [dolt](https://github.com/dolthub/dolt) - Dolt – It's Git for Data
 - [go-crossplane](https://github.com/aluttik/go-crossplane) - An unofficial Go port of the NGINX config/JSON converter crossplane
 - [gitremotes](https://github.com/teacat/gitremotes) - 透過 `.gitremotes` 建立多個 Origin 遠端，而不需要手動逐一輸入遠端路徑。